Running Inclusive & Large Scale Platform-Design Workshops

 In both cases, a key idea is to benefit from the cross-fertilizing collective intelligence you have in the room, to ask teams to check another team’s project often and to give mutual feedback.

-One approach could be to split the flow into four blocks: the , the of entities and roles, the — transaction and learning — and the , and stimulate a after each of these blocks.
+One approach could be to split the flow into four blocks: the exploration, the mapping and portraying of entities and roles, the design of the two engines — transaction and learning — and the Platform experience design, and stimulate a collaborative exchanges after each of these blocks.

 This exchange is really valuable since it’s acting as an implicit in-room simulation of a validation process: an external team that wasn’t aware of all the reasoning behind the design choices, will quickly give to the presenting team the assessment on what is clear and reasonable, what can be maybe wrong or not developed enough, and especially if in the external team someone can embody one of the entities/roles considered in the design, this is a good validation according to the lean startup paradigm we always support (“Get out of the building!”).